Enrique Gratas

-Enrique O. Gratas (born Gratás; November 25, 1944 – October 8, 2015) was an Argentinian journalist and television personality known for being the original host of Ocurrio Asi on Telemundo, and the former anchor of Univision's Última Hora (Last Hour), the second most popular Spanish newscast in the United States.
+Enrique O. Gratas (born Gratás; November 25, 1944 – October 8, 2015) was an Argentine journalist and television personality known for being the original host of Ocurrio Asi on Telemundo, and the former anchor of Univision's Última Hora (Last Hour), the second most popular Spanish newscast in the United States.

 Biography

 Born in Bahía Blanca, Gratas started working in Argentina as a radio speaker in 1966 and moved to television news a year later.
-He moved to the United States in 1971 and worked as a correspondent for the Argentine television.
+He moved to the United States in 1971 and worked as a correspondent for Argentine television.

-Later he joined the sport division of the Los Angeles KWHY-TV station.
-In 1978 he conducted the first Spanish-language sports program from Los Angeles station KMEX-TV.
-From 1982 to 1985 he was the news director of the New Jersey WXTV.
+Later he joined the sport division of KWHY-TV in Los Angeles.
+In 1978 he conducted the first Spanish-language sports program from KMEX-TV, also in Los Angeles.
+From 1982 to 1985 he was the news director of WXTV in New York City.

 In 1989, he moved to Miami where Executive Producer Fran Mires brought him in to anchor Telemundo's flagship show, the network's first daily investigative news magazine Ocurrio asi ("It happened like this").
 When Gratas left Telemundo Network in 1999, Pedro Sevcec took over the show temporarily before being replaced by Ana Patricia Candiani the following year.

 In October 2000, Gratas launched Última Hora on Univision, which successfully continued to be aired for 10 years.
 Gratas was laid off in March 2009 along with 300 other Univision employees.